PacktPublishing/Implementing-Microsoft-Azure-Infrastructure-Solutions-Exam-Guide-70-533/Chapter 2/README.md

-## CHAPTER 2: Implementing and managing Azure Virtual Machines
+## CHAPTER 1: Overview of Microsoft Azure